 Our WELL Accredited Professionals have advanced knowledge of health and wellbeing in the built environment and specialisation in the WELL building standard.

-- Core and shell
+- WELL Core

 We can provide WELL AP advice for development and refurbishment teams to assess and monitor the health and wellbeing of the internal environment in line with the WELL Standard.
 (Read article on Work Wellness)